Apoorva14396/typescript-mern-poc/README.md

 # typescript-poc

-Front end and Back end using typescript.(MERN)
+Front end and Back end using typescript.(MERN).

 Consists of client and server folder respectively.
 For Admin account use credentials ,since seeding is implemented.